Login / Register

 Micron requires all team members and contractors to follow the standards and principals set forth in Micron's Code of Business Conduct and Ethics, as well as the Code of Conduct of the RBA.
 Team members who fail to comply are subject to disciplinary action.
 Contractors who do not meet Code of Conduct and/or RBA requirements are generally removed from Micron's supply chain.

 As stated in our Code of Business Conduct and Ethics, Micron is committed to creating a “speak up” environment where people can report suspected violations and participate in investigations without fear of retribution or retaliation.
 If someone suspects that human rights violations are occurring in Micron's supply chain, they have a responsibility to speak up.
-Reports may be made in person or through Micron's Helpline, which allows for anonymous reporting.
+Reports may be made in person or through Micron's Helpline, which is available on Micron's public website, and allows for anonymous reporting.

 All of Micron's team is trained on our Code of Business Conduct and Ethics.
 Micron provides its managers and employees who have direct responsibility for supply chain management with knowledge and information regarding Micron's requirements, including RBA compliance.
 This includes training of Micron procurement team members in our expectations regarding supplier responsibility.